-Similar conceptions were adopted regarding the establishment of cities in the early modern colonial world.
-Cities were seen as an expression of piety and civilization as well as a means for the attainment of these.
-With their architectonic appearance as well as with their structures of political organization, the cities formed a central part of the identity of European settlers in America.
-Just as the Roman conquerors had established cities in Portugal reflecting the model of their own cities, the Portuguese built cities with corresponding features in the areas which they conquered and settled.
-The construction of the aqueduct in Rio de Janeiro, however, should also be viewed in relationship to a couple offew urban reconfigurations which reflected the increased royal interest in Brazil since the end of the 17th century.
-This applies especially for Rio de Janeiro, which would become the main export hub for the gold recently discovered in the interior.
-Through the constantly visible inscriptions on the aqueduct and fountains – almost all of them in Latin – a lasting connection was communicated to the inhabitants between the material comforts of the city, the high degree of civilization of its inhabitants, and the representatives of the crown responsible for them.
+Similar conceptions were adopted by the Portuguese regarding the establishment of cities in the early modern colonial world.
+Cities were seen as an expression of piety and civilization, as well as a means for the attainment of these.
+With their architectonic appearance as well as their structures of political organization, the cities formed a central part of the identity of European settlers in America.
+Just as the Roman conquerors had established cities in Portugal reflecting the model of their own cities, the Portuguese built cities with corresponding features in the areas they conquered and settled.
+The construction of the aqueduct in Rio de Janeiro, however, should also be viewed in relationship to the urban reconfigurations that reflected the increased royal interest in Brazil since the end of the seventeenth century.
+This applies especially to Rio de Janeiro, which would become the main export hub for the gold recently discovered in the interior.
+Through the constantly visible inscriptions on the aqueduct and fountains—almost all of them in Latin—the city’s inhabitants were constantly indoctrinated regarding a lasting connection between the material comforts of the city, the high degree of civilization of its inhabitants, and the representatives of the crown responsible for them.

-African realities
+African Realities

-Innumerous travel accounts of the second half of the 18th and early 19th century as well as many drawings done by foreign painters captured the scenes at the fountains.
-According to these descriptions the spaces around the fountains were loud and chaotic, with many persons conversing and arguing.
-Often the slaves and freedmen had to endure a long waiting time until they could fill their vessels, yet they would also deliberately take a break at the fountain to smoke, eat, drink or play, or occasionally even to take a bath.
-The spaces around the fountains were spaces of community life where the blacks could pursue the social needs which the whites satisfied in the private sphere of their homes and gardens.
-Although they were freely accessible and observable they formed a kind of intimate spaces of the black population, in which, to a certain degree, their own rules and hierarchies held sway.
+Innumerable travel accounts of the second half of the eighteenth and early nineteenth centuries, as well as many drawings done by foreign painters, captured scenes at Rio de Janeiro’s fountains.
+According to these descriptions, the spaces around the fountains were loud and chaotic, with many people conversing and arguing.
+Often the slaves and freedmen had to endure a long wait until they could fill their vessels, yet they would also deliberately take breaks at the fountains to smoke, eat, drink, or play, or occasionally even to take a bath.
+The areas around the fountains were spaces of community life where the blacks could pursue the social needs that the whites satisfied in the private sphere of their homes and gardens.
+Although they were freely accessible and observable, these places formed a kind of intimate space for the black population, in which, to a certain degree, their own rules and hierarchies held sway.